Contact Us for a Free Consultation (213) 542-0979

 • what does your criminal record look like?

-• is there any way we can get it reduced down to a misdemeanor?
+• Is there any way we can reduce it to a misdemeanor?

 • can we keep you out of jail?